-Under civil law, an injured party must argue certain theories of negligence in order to prove that another party’s action or inaction has resulted in the financial damages the plaintiff has suffered.
+Under civil law, an injured party must argue certain negligence theories in order to prove that another party’s action or inaction has resulted in the financial damages the plaintiff has suffered.
 Those who wish to give their case the best chance of success possible can benefit from consulting an attorney who has experience in arguing these negligence theories in court.
 Negligence theories in toxic torts cases can be particularly nuanced, which can make having an experienced attorney on a plaintiff’s side especially crucial.

 In a toxic tort case, the precipitating event is generally the release of some harmful substance from an industrial or commercial facility that causes personal injury and/or property damage to individuals or landowners in the vicinity of the release.